akirocode/beeboler/README.md

 Specifications: https://beebole.com/timesheet-api/

-The package still don't fully cover beebole API.
+The package still does not fully cover beebole API.